 The more you drink carbonated beverages, the more likely a SodaStream is a viable option from a cost perspective.

-This one’s a mixed bag.
-Just like with store-bought soda, you have to keep a supply of CO2 cylinders and syrups at home.
+With a SodaStream, you’ll have to keep a supply of CO2 cylinders and syrups at home.
 There is a mechanical aspect to replacing the CO2 cylinders, so it helps if you are handy.
 Some people may think it is simply more convenient to grab a can from the fridge and pop it open.

 Counter or Cabinet Space